polinchw/rancher-aws-cloudformation/README.md

     - CIDR: 10.0.4.0/24
     - Check the 'Use private IP' box in the Rancher GUI when creating a host in this subnet.
     - Run your databases instances on this subnet.
 It's on a private subnet with access only allowed in from the app subnet.
-- CI Subnets
-    - CIDR: 10.0.5.0/24
-    - Run your CI servers like Jenkins or Team City on this subnet.
-Great if you want to run dev and and ci servers on the same VPC.
 - Internet Gateway
 - NAT
 - Security Groups